My First Day At The Gym Was a Nightmare

 Intensity is what matters most in training.
 [7]

-→ Increasing Weight: Gradually & safely add more weight each week to increase intensity.
+✅ Progressive Overload (Weight): Gradually & safely add more weight each week.
+[9]

 10. Prioritize Rest